Source: PeopleImages / Getty Images

 “She’s just like that,” another relative said to me after I shared the text message.

 “It comes down to their expectations of the way people should act or respond,” said Nelson.
-“I find in my work that when people are highly offended, they have their own ideas of how people should respond to them, how people should act to them in certain situations, how people should react in certain situations.
+“When people are highly offended, they have their own ideas of how people should respond to them, how people should act to them in certain situations, how people should react in certain situations.
 And if that doesn’t happen, they feel slighted.”

 According to the Intimacy Moons founder, people who are easily offended often have an abnormal desire for control and typically suffer from anxiety.